nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-add-new-fields-to-the-user-profile-or-group-profile.md

 ---
-title: 'HOWTO: Add New Fields to the User Profile or Group Profile'
+title: 'HOWTO: Add New Fields to the User or Group Schema'
-description: This page provides a turnkey solution to add new fields to the user profile or group.
+description: This page provides a turnkey solution to add new fields to the user or group schema.
 review:
     comment: ''
     date: '2021-06-09'
     status: ok
 details:
     howto:
-        excerpt: This page provides a turnkey solution to add new fields to the user profile or group.
+        excerpt: This page provides a turnkey solution to add new fields to the user or group schema.
         level: Intermediate
         tool: XML configuration
         topics: 'UsersAndGroups, Doctype'